TimosPal/Chess-Engine-GUI/README.md

 Exception : pawn pushes are calculated on the spot due to their simplicity and strong correlation to the occupancy bitboards when calculating double pushes on the 2nd or 7th ranks.

+## Dependencies
+SFML , neither the package or the dlls are included in this repo.
+Used : sfml-graphics sfml-audio sfml-window sfml-system